Politik

 Term completion bonus

-Every verified completed term earns a flat +15 pts before any COA or attendance modifier is applied.
+Every verified completed term earns a flat +40 pts before any COA or attendance modifier is applied.
 This rewards finishing a term — not quitting and not being removed from office.
+Governance time deserves real weight relative to academic credentials.
 Currently-serving positions do not yet receive this bonus.

 COA Audit Opinion → Points per term